microsoft/Azure-Analytics-and-AI-Engagement/midpCosmos/Readme-shell.md

 	![Validate Creds.](media/power-bi-report-022.1.png)

-12. Similarly one can create the required KPIs and Graphs for the report.
+12. Similarly one can create the required KPIs and Graphs for both the realtime reports.

 ### Follow these steps to create the Power BI dashboard